Old-growth trees on federal lands at risk despite Biden order, environmentalists say - NewsBreak

 Representatives for the USDA and Interior Department, as well as the Forest Service and Bureau of Land Management, did not return requests for comment Monday.

-The post Old-growth trees on federal lands at risk despite Biden order, environmentalists say appeared first on Daily Montanan .
+The post Old-growth trees on federal lands at risk despite Biden order, environmentalists say appeared first on Arizona Mirror .